rohrerj/scion/doc/dev/design/FABRID.rst

 * **Identifiers**

   An identifier matches with a specific hop in the path and applies a policy to that hop.
+  This means, that we select that policy for that hop when sending a FABRID packet.
+  In case of multiple matches, the first match (from left to right) will be selected.
   Parts of this hop identifier may be a wildcard, such that the identifier can match with multiple hops in the path.
   An identifier is structured as follows:
   ``ISD-AS#IGIF,EGIF@POLICY``,
   where